-REMINDER: You signed up on the second day of class, Tuesday 27 August, to write papers on at least two secondary sources and one primary source, drawn from the regular assigned readings below.
+REMINDER: You signed up on the second day of class, Tuesday August 31, to write papers on the regular assigned readings below.

 - It is your job to keep track of the deadlines you set for submitting papers.
-However, you must have submitted at least one short paper, either on a secondary source assigned reading or a primary source assigned reading, by Tuesday 1 October. - Remember that papers are due on the date that the reading you have selected to analyze will be discussed, at the start of class. - Note for two secondary-source book papers: You are not writing a book report or book summary.
+However, you must have submitted at least one short paper, either on a secondary source assigned reading or a primary source assigned reading, by Tuesday 1 October. - Remember that papers are due on the date that the reading you have selected to analyze will be discussed, at the start of class. - Note for papers on secondary-source books: You are not writing a book report or book summary.
 You should select an aspect of history to discuss or you should evaluate how the historian has approached his/her evidence to write the historical analysis.
 You are writing an argument about some aspect of the book-its approach, the history itself, or why the historian's contribution matters.
 You must have and underline your thesis statement.
 You must provide and cite examples that support your thesis from the book itself.
-You must cite all examples, using the social science method of citation in the Chicago Manual of Style or correct footnotes. - Note for primary-source paper: Select a primary source from the assigned readings below.
-If you choose to use Geggus's collection, you must analyze at least 2 documents or more.
-What are the source's silences?
+You must cite all examples, using the social science method of citation in the Chicago Manual of Style or correct footnotes. - Note for papers on the primary-source book (Manzano): Consider these questions in writing your analysis: What are the source's silences?
 What are its messages?
 What were the goals of its author(s)?
 Who was the document intended to reach and how did this concern shape or not shape the narrative?
 You must have and underline your thesis statement.
 You must provide and cite examples that support your thesis from the book itself.
 You must cite all examples, using the social science method of citation in the Chicago Manual of Style or correct footnotes.

-Tu 8/20 Introduction to the Course, Content & Syllabus
+Tu 8/24 Introduction to the Course, Content & Syllabus